 Action is taken by the Agency for Health Care Administration (AHCA) when violations are found during an inspection of a nursing home or residence.
 Data from FloridaHealthFinder shows that from November 2013 to the end of October 2018, there were 2,868 substantiated complaints for assisted living facilities statewide, as well as nearly 3,000 sanctions/final orders imposed by the AHCA.
 In total, Florida assisted care facilities were handed more than $3 million in penalty fines.
 Of AHCA’s actions over the five-year span, 40 substantiated complaints, 66 sanctions/final orders, and $59,525 in penalty fines were for facilities in Lake County.
 Citrus County, which has a population less than half that of Lake County, saw 25 substantiated complaints, 13 sanctions/final orders from the AHCA, and $12,700 in fines.

 When caretakers fail to do their job, the consequences can be devastating for facility residents and their families.
 There are, however, actions that can be taken to hold negligent or abusive caretakers and facilities accountable for their wrongdoing.
 Largey Law goes after responsible parties in cases of nursing home abuse.
-If you believe that a loved one has experienced mistreatment or neglect at a nursing or assisted living facility, call us at 352.508.1485 or contact us online to schedule a free initial consultation.
+If you believe that a loved one has experienced mistreatment or neglect at a nursing or assisted living facility, contact us online to schedule a free initial consultation.
 We meet with clients at our offices in Clermont, Inverness and Tavares.